mmauriciocabanillas/REimage/README.md

 # REimage

 REimage is a local Python runner for CodeFormer.
-It is intended for users who want to process images on their own machine without queue systems, remote timeouts, or artificial batch limits.
+It is intended for users who want to process images on their own machine without queue systems, remote timeouts, paid cloud platforms, or artificial batch limits.
 Actual speed and stability depend on your hardware, drivers, Python environment, and available GPU memory.

+## Goal

+The main goal of REimage is to make CodeFormer easier to run in a real local Python environment.

+Instead of depending on online demos, limited web interfaces, queues, upload restrictions, or paid cloud services, REimage provides a simple local workflow that users can run directly on their own computer.
+The project reuses the original CodeFormer technology, but adds a practical Python-based execution structure focused on local use, batch processing, and reproducibility.

+In simple terms, REimage exists to make CodeFormer easier to install, execute, and use locally for real image restoration workflows.

+## Based on CodeFormer

-This repository is not the original CodeFormer model and the original CodeFormer project was not created by me.
+This repository is not the original CodeFormer model, and the original CodeFormer project was not created by me.
 The original project belongs to its authors, including sczhou and contributors:

 https://github.com/sczhou/CodeFormer